base-org/web/apps/base-docs/tutorials/docs/1_thirdweb-unreal-nft-items.md

 Copy the code from the community site and paste it into the function.
 Connect the `Hex String to Color` node to the `SET` node attached to `Make Array`, then from `SET` to the `Return Node`.

 Compile, and you'll get an error.
-Find and click on the error in the `Hex Code` node, then select `Create local variable`.
+Find and right-click on the error in the `Hex Code` node, then select `Create local variable`.
 Recompile and the error will resolve.

 You also need to input the string you want converted.
-Select the `Hex String to Color` node and click the `+` button by `Inputs`.
+Select the `Hex String to Color` node and click the `+` button by `Inputs` located in the panel on the right.
 Name it `hexString` and give it a `string` type. `Hex String` will now appear as a value in the `Hex String to Color` node.
 Connect it to the `Source String` input in the `Replace` node.

 Compile one last time, then save and close `ColorUtils`.

-Return to `Canvas_HUD`.
+Return to `Canvas_HUD` and open the `Graph`.
 Right-click and add a `Hex String to Color` node.
 Add it after the `SetText` node that adds the color to the hud.
 The function expects alpha values in the hex code, and connect a second output of the string array `GET` to an `Append` function and append `ff` in the `B` input.
 Connect the `Return Value` to the `Hex String` input in `Hex String to Color`.

 Finally, add a `Set Vector Parameter Value`.
 Select `NFT_MPS` for the collection and `Vector` for the `Parameter Name`.
 Connect the `Liner Color` output of `Hex String to Color` to the `Parameter Value` input.